 - Drug craving

 Because heroin affects the pleasure centers of the brain, training in new pleasurable activities is needed to help the individual return to a drug-free life.
 Rehab is always recommended after detoxing from heroin.
-This gives the brain time to recalibrate and gives the individual a way to discover what drew them to heroin and find healthy alternatives for handling their problems.
+This gives the brain time to recalibrate and gives the person a way to discover what drew them to heroin and find healthy alternatives for handling their problems.

-Risks of Heroin
+Some of the Risks of Heroin Abuse

-- After getting off heroin, if the recovering user tries to use it again in a quantity similar to what they had become accustomed to, the chances for overdose increase.This is because the body, having detoxed, is now much more sensitive to drugs and poisons.
+- After getting off heroin, if the recovering user tries to use it again in quantity similar to what they had become accustomed to, the chances for overdose increase.This is because the body, having detoxed, is now much more sensitive to drugs and poisons.

 - Injection is the most deadly form of administering heroin as it enters the central nervous system (CNS) immediately, in addition to risks of HIV/AIDs, hepatitis, and infections from needle sharing and dirty needles.